ashishlagad/Identify_Dog_Breeds/README.md

 The project required the programmer to answer the following four questions before submission, which were related to the performances of the three model architectures in the last classification.

+Questions regarding Uploaded Image Classification:

+1. Did the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed?
+If not, report the differences in the classifications.

+Answer: Yes, the three model architectures classified the breed of dog in Dog_01.jpg to be the same breed.

+2. Did each of the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed of dog as that model architecture classified Dog_02.jpg?
+If not, report the differences in the classifications.

+Answer: No, only resnet classified the breed of dog which is a beagle in Dog_O1.jpg to be the same breed as in Dog_02.jpg.
+Whereas, vgg classified the breed of Dog_02.jpg as muzzle and alexnet classified the breed of Dog_02.jpg as boxer.

+3. Did the three model architectures correctly classify Animal_Name_01.jpg and Object_Name_01.jpg to not be dogs?
+If not, report the misclassifications.

+Answer: Yes, the three model architectures correctly classified Animal_Name_01.jpg and Object_Name_01.jpg to not be dogs.

+4. Based upon your answers for questions 1. - 3. above, select the model architecture that you feel did the best at classifying the four uploaded images.
+Describe why you selected that model architecture as the best on uploaded image classification.

+Answer: I think from the above 3 model architectures resnet did the best work at classifying the four uploaded images as it correctly classified both Dog_01.jpg and Dog_02.jpg images.